After Hours (The Weeknd album): Background and release

 The Weeknd first teased that he was working on a new album during a performance in November 2018, telling the crowd that "Chapter VI was coming soon".
 He continued to tease the project on January 12, 2019, by tweeting "no more daytime music".
 His post made fans and media outlets believe that he would continue the darker sounds that were present in his first EP My Dear Melancholy (2018).
-The Weeknd further teased the album on August 6, by tweeting "album mode full effect".
+The Weeknd further teased the album on August 6 of that year by tweeting "album mode full effect".

 After a five-month period of silence, the Weeknd revealed a snippet of the album's second single "Blinding Lights" through a Mercedes-Benz commercial.
 The next day, he teased the album's lead single "Heartless", which was released on November 27, 2019; "Blinding Lights" was released two days later.
 In the hours leading up to the release of "Heartless", the Weeknd took to social media to tease the album's era, posting "the fall starts tomorrow night" and "Tonight we start a new brain melting psychotic chapter!
 Let's go!"

 On February 13, 2020, the Weeknd revealed the album's title through a short teaser.
 On February 19, he revealed the album's artwork and release date, and released its title track as a promotional single.
 On March 17, the Weeknd unveiled After Hours tracklist.
 Hours before the album was released, the Weeknd announced that After Hours was dedicated to longtime fan Lance, the host of the XO Podcast who died the night before.
 On its release day, the album premiered on the eighth episode of the Weeknd's Apple Music 1 radio show Memento Mori.
 At the same time, the Weeknd hosted a listening session on Spotify.
 A deluxe edition of the album, containing five remixes, was surprise released on March 23, 2020.
 An updated deluxe edition, containing three additional tracks, was released on March 30.
 A remix EP, featuring the deluxe edition's remixes and an additional remix, was released on April 3.

 Composition

 Musically, After Hours has been described as synth-pop, electropop, new wave, synthwave, R&B, and dream pop.
 The album also contains elements of electro, electro house, trap, drum and bass, liquid funk, and synth-rock.
 Lyrically, After Hours explores themes of heartbreak, escapism, loneliness, promiscuity, overindulgence, self-loathing and regret.

 When asked about the reason behind the album's title, the Weeknd explained to Variety: "Oh, there are so many reasons for it.
-The main reason is these are all emotions and thoughts and feelings that I had late at night – [like the video] is all one night and I’m going through all the emotions, after the club, after the fight and after a long day, it's like these are my thoughts from 3 a.m. to 5 a.m."
+The main reason is these are all emotions and thoughts and feelings that I had late at night – [like the video] is all one night and I'm going through all the emotions, after the club, after the fight and after a long day, it's like these are my thoughts from 3 a.m. to 5 a.m."